Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

 - Sales Channels

 As your organization goes through each of these stages, you should be collecting and entering data into your PLM system.
 The best software will help you streamline the process and allow you to eliminate tedious data re-entry.
-Meaning that your PLM software should certainly integrate with your Enterprise Resource Planning (ERP) system.
+Meaning that your PLM software should certainly integrate with your Product Information Management (PIM) system.
 For a detailed view of the PLM process, take a look at our Fashion PLM blog.

 Expected Results with PLM Software: